reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 ## Project configuration

-Projects in ReportPortal have separate spaces.
 To see the list of available projects and open a project, click the drop-down list  in the top left corner of the page.

 ReportPortal supports customization of the default settings.

-Permission:
+**Permission:**
 Users with the Administrator role can edit project settings on the project "Settings" page in Management Board and in the Project space.
 Users with the PROJECT_MANAGER or LEAD roles can edit the settings on the project space only.
+MEMBER/ OPERATOR/ CUSTOMER can only view applyed project settings.

 ### Project settings